 Portfolio-wide waste visibility for modern real estate owners

-WATS helps commercial real estate teams manage waste like a utility — reducing operating expenses, improving diversion, and delivering reliable ESG reporting across every asset.
+WATS helps commercial real estate teams manage waste like a utility, reducing operating expenses, improving diversion, and delivering reliable ESG reporting across every asset.

-• Automated data across properties and haulers
+• Automated data across properties and vendors

 • Portfolio benchmarking and cost visibility